For any parent going through a Divorce, the most important question is always: “What will happen to my children?”

 3. Hybrid Custody Order

-Hybrid custody orders are a combination of sole and joint custody orders.
-Only one parent is granted custody of the child, but the custodial parent is required to consult with the other (non-custodial) parent and obtain consent prior to making any major decisions concerning the child’s welfare or upbringing.
-Such decisions can include the choice of school, relocation to another country, the child’s religion, and more.
+Hybrid custody orders combine sole and joint custody.
+Only one parent is granted custody of the child, but the custodial parent must consult with the other (non-custodial) parent and obtain consent before making any major decisions regarding the child’s welfare or upbringing.
+Such decisions can include school choice, relocation to another country, the child’s religion, and more.

 4. Split Custody Order